 Use: Labeled Indications

-Treatment of chronic open-angle glaucoma and intraocular hypertension
+Elevated intraocular pressure: Treatment of elevated intraocular pressure (IOP) in patients with chronic open-angle glaucoma and intraocular hypertension.

-Glaucoma or intraocular hypertension: Ophthalmic: Instill 1 drop in affected eye(s) twice daily
+Elevated intraocular pressure: Ophthalmic: Instill 1 drop in affected eye(s) twice daily

 Refer to adult dosing.

 For topical ophthalmic use only.
 Wash hands before use.
 To avoid contamination, do not touch dropper tip to eyelids or other surfaces when placing drops in eyes.
 Remove contact lenses prior to administration; wait 15 minutes before reinserting if using products containing benzalkonium chloride.

 Store at 15°C to 25°C (59°F to 77°F).
 Protect from light.

 Acetylcholinesterase Inhibitors: May enhance the bradycardic effect of Beta-Blockers.
 Monitor therapy

 Alpha1-Blockers: Beta-Blockers may enhance the orthostatic hypotensive effect of Alpha1-Blockers.
 The risk associated with ophthalmic products is probably less than systemic products.
 Monitor therapy

 Alpha2-Agonists: May enhance the AV-blocking effect of Beta-Blockers.
 Sinus node dysfunction may also be enhanced.
 Beta-Blockers may enhance the rebound hypertensive effect of Alpha2-Agonists.
 This effect can occur when the Alpha2-Agonist is abruptly withdrawn.
 Management: Closely monitor heart rate during treatment with a beta blocker and clonidine.
 Withdraw beta blockers several days before clonidine withdrawal when possible, and monitor blood pressure closely.
 Recommendations for other alpha2-agonists are unavailable.
 Consider therapy modification